What is an Offer in Compromise?

 In most cases, the IRS will not accept an OIC unless the amount offered by the taxpayer is equal to or greater than the Reasonable Collection Potential (RCP).
 The RCP is how the IRS measures the taxpayer’s ability to pay and includes the value that can be realized from the taxpayer’s assets, such as real property, automobiles, bank accounts, and other property.
 The RCP also includes anticipated future income, less certain amounts allowed for basic living expenses.

-We will work with you to present your financial information in the best possible light, and to thus increase the chance of successfully compromising your tax debts.
+We will work with you to present your financial information in the best possible light, and to thus increase the chance of successfully compromising your tax owed.